 When the Clerk and the Neighbourhood Plan Consultant met with Alex Yendol, the Head of Forward Planning at Stafford Borough Council, and his assistant, Ellie, two issues of immediate concern came up.

 I asked about the houses planned for Hopton & Coton Parish.
 It turns out that Strategic allocations ignore parish boundaries.
-It was Strategic allocations that gave you 3,000 houses and an extension of the employment sites in the present Local Plan.
+The Plan for Stafford Borough provided for 3,000 houses and the extension of employment sites in a Stafford Town boundary drawn through Hopton and Coton Parish.
+These are shown on the interactive map of The Plan for Stafford Borough 2011-2031.

 Issues and Options consultation